Avian Welfare Issues: An Overview

 by Denise Kelly, Eileen McCarthy, Krista Menzel & Monica Engebretson

-Are Population Studies Giving Us a Clear Picture?
+How Many Captive Birds: Are Population Studies Giving Us a Clear Picture?

 Why Numbers Alone May Not Tell the Whole Story

-The point at which animals kept as human “companions” reach “overpopulation” is determined not by the number of animals but by the number responsible, qualified caretakers available to care for the type of animal in question.
+More important, the point at which animals kept as human “companions” reach “overpopulation” is determined not by the number of animals but by the number responsible, qualified caretakers available to care for the type of animal in question.
 Species that have complex or demanding requirements needing skillful and knowledgeable caretakers who are prepared to commit significant time and/or resources to animal care will reach an “overpopulation” at a lower total number than species requiring less specialized care.
-For example, there are more people who are capable of providing care for cats and dogs than there are people who are capable of providing care for exotic animals such as parrots, reptiles, or primates.
+There are more people who are capable of providing care for cats and dogs than there are people who are capable of providing care for exotic animals such as parrots, reptiles, or primates.

 Many exotic bird breeders have argued that there is no “overpopulation” of parrots because they are still able to sell the birds they raise.
 However, the same can be said of purebred dog and cat breeders.
-This is because despite the well-recognized overpopulation of cats and dogs in this country, there still exists a market for purebred animals—especially purebred puppies and kittens.
+This is because, despite the well-recognized overpopulation of cats and dogs in this country, there still exists a market for purebred animals—especially purebred puppies and kittens.
 Likewise there continues to be a market for certain types of captive birds—especially young or baby birds.
-The demand for young birds is driven by a marketing myth: a young bird or even unweaned bird will guarantee a better “pet.”
+The demand for young birds is driven by a marketing myth: that a young bird or even unweaned bird will guarantee a better “pet.”
 This widely believed myth creates a demand for young birds that is perpetuated by breeders and pet stores, thereby ensuring continued sales in a market that is over-saturated with older birds of every variety.

 The Dimensions of Avian Welfare Concerns

 Even though the U.S. banned importation of most species of captured birds with the 1992 Wild Bird Conservation Act, many other countries continue to allow trapping and the export and/or import of wild-caught birds and many of the captive parrots now in homes and in adoption/sanctuary programs are wild-caught.
 As a result, many parrot species have suffered devastating and irrevocable depletion of populations.
 Habitat destruction and the encroachment of human development and consumption of natural resources are partly responsible for the numerous species at risk of extinction; however, recent studies have proven that poaching for the legal and illegal trade in wild birds plays a far greater role in the global decline of parrot populations in the wild.

 While aviculturists argue that captive breeding will conserve wild parrot population and preserve the gene pool of critically endangered species, the reality is quite the opposite.
 Captive rearing of exotic birds contributes nothing to conservation.
 Nearly 100 percent of captive breeding occurs outside of official conservation programs and is not based on natural selection.
 Since parrot survival skills and social behavior are determined by generations of evolution, interaction with the flock and environment, and passed on by parents to offspring, the probability of successfully releasing captive bred birds into a species’ habitat of origin—assuming that habitat is still intact—is extremely minimal.
 Moreover, the marketing of captive bred birds increases the demand for birds as “pets,” thus increasing the incentive for legal and illegal trapping of wild birds for sale to private individuals who wish keep them as “pets,” dealers/brokers seeking cheap “inventory,” and aviculturists seeking genetic diversity for breeding stock.